Sure Dividend

 Business Overview

 Albemarle is the largest producer of lithium and second-largest producer of bromine in the world.
-The two products account for nearly two-thirds of annual sales.
+The two products account for the vast majority of annual sales.
 Albemarle produces lithium from its salt brine deposits in the U.S. and Chile.

 The company has two joint ventures in Australia that also produce lithium.
 Albemarle’s Chile assets offer a very low-cost source of lithium.
 The company operates in nearly 100 countries.